ngchain/ngcore/docs/contract.md

-Library semantics (`contract/<addr>`): the dependency's code links directly and runs with the caller's host modules — its kv/coin effects act on the calling account.
+Library semantics (`contract/<addr>`): the dependency's code links directly and runs with the caller's host modules — its kv/coin effects act on the calling address.
 A library contributes code, not state.

 Service semantics (`service/<addr>`): each call switches the execution frame to the dependency's account — its kv/coin effects act on ITS OWN state,